 Chest pain is one of the most common reasons people seek medical treatment.
-Every year, about 5.5 million people seek treatment for chest pain.
-However, for about 80 to 90 percent of these people, their pain isn’t related to their heart at all.
+Every year, about 5.5 million people get treatment for chest pain.
+However, for about 80 to 90 percent of these people, their pain isn’t related to their heart.

-Headaches are also very common.
+Headaches are also common.
 In rare cases, people may experience a headache at the same time they experience chest pain.
-When these symptoms occur together, there are some conditions to consider.
+When these symptoms occur together, they may indicate the presence of certain conditions.

-Note that even if the chest pain and headache are not related to a serious condition, such as a heart attack or stroke, many causes of chest pain prompt urgent medical attention.
+Note that even if the chest pain and headache aren’t related to a serious condition, such as a heart attack or stroke, many causes of chest pain require urgent medical attention.

 Possible causes of chest pain and headache

-Since chest pain and headache rarely occur together, most conditions they’re associated with are uncommon too.
-A very rare condition called cardiac cephalgia causes limited blood supply to the heart, which in addition to chest pain also causes a headache.
+Chest pain and headache rarely occur together.
+Most conditions they’re both associated with are also uncommon.
+A very rare condition called cardiac cephalgia limits blood flow to the heart, which leads to chest pain and a headache.
 Other possible causes linking the two include:

 There is a relationship between the mind and body.
 When a person experiences depression or extreme, long-lasting feelings of sadness or hopelessness, symptoms of headache and chest pain may occur.
 People with depression often report physical symptoms such as backaches, headaches, and chest pain, which may or may not be related to somatization.

-Unless it is very uncontrolled or end-stage, high blood pressure (hypertension) doesn’t cause any symptoms at all.
-However, when blood pressure gets very high, you may experience symptoms that include chest pain and headache.
-The idea that high blood pressure causes headaches is a controversial one.
+The idea that high blood pressure causes headaches is controversial.
 According to the American Heart Association, evidence suggests headaches are usually only a side effect of very high blood pressure.
 A blood pressure that may cause symptoms could be a systolic pressure (top number) greater than 180 or a diastolic pressure (bottom number) greater than 110.
-The chest pain in times of very high blood pressure may be related to the extra strain on the heart.
+The chest pain in times of very high blood pressure may be related to extra strain on the heart.

-Another condition that involves chest pain and headache as symptoms is an infectious disease called Legionnaires’ disease.
+Another condition that involves chest pain and headache is an infectious disease called Legionnaires’ disease.
 The bacteria Legionella pneumophila causes the disease.
-It’s mostly spread when people inhale water droplets contaminated with the Legionella bacteria.
+It’s mostly spread when people inhale water droplets contaminated with the L. pneumophila bacteria.
 Sources of these bacteria include: